-About 40% of the fertility issues we see at Virtus Fertility Centre are due to male fertility.
-So it’s important to understand how the male reproductive system works, to understand possible causes of infertility.
+About 40% of the fertility issues we see at Virtus Fertility Centre Singapore are in relation to male fertility.
+Therefore, it is important to understand how the male reproductive system works so as to better understand the possible causes of infertility.

 Healthy sperm is vital to conceive a baby, which is made up of the head, where the genetic material needed for fertilisation is stored, a neck (mid-piece) and a tail for propulsion towards the egg.

-More than 20 million sperm per mL need to be present in the semen for natural conception, and more than half of these need to be able to move forward quickly, with at least 10% a normal shape.
+More than 15 million sperm per mL need to be present in the semen for natural conception, and more than half of these need to be able to move forward quickly, with at least 4% bearing a normal shape.

 The entire process of sperm formation takes about 72 days.
 Serious illness during this time can affect sperm quality and production for up to three months.